michelepagot/michelepagot.github.io/blog/content/posts/welcome.md

 Hello and welcome to **Ciokeroba**, my personal blog where I'll be sharing thoughts about software engineering, technology, and various projects I'm working on.

 Stay tuned for more content coming soon!

+In the mean time you can check out the [old blog](https://ciokeroba.blogspot.com/).